Here you will find basic information about coronavirus (COVID-19), including:

 Coronavirus (COVID-19) is a respiratory disease.
 It is mild for most people, but can cause severe illness and result in death for some.
 Older adults and people with chronic medical conditions, such as heart disease or diabetes, have the greatest risk of becoming severely ill.

 COVID-19 spreads from person to person, mainly through coughs and sneezes of infected people or between people who are in close contact.
 The virus can also spread through contact with surfaces when a person touches a surface (that has the virus on it) and then touches their eyes, nose, or mouth.

 If you suspect you are infected with COVID-19, call ahead before visiting a medical facility.
 Do not go to an emergency room with mild symptoms.

 - Fever, Cough, Shortness of breath, Chills, Shaking, Muscle pain, Headache, Sore throat, Loss of smell or taste

 - The Centers for Disease Control and Prevention (CDC) has more information about what to do if you are sick with COVID-19.

 - Been in close contact with someone who has COVID-19, or

 - Recently traveled from an area with ongoing community spread

-- Frequent hand washing for at least 20 seconds, using soap and water or hand sanitizer
+- Frequently wash your hands for at least 20 seconds, using soap and water or hand sanitizer.

-- Maintain a distance of 6-feet between you and others; wear a face covering where social distancing is not possible
+- If not fully vaccinated, maintain a distance of 6-feet between you and others; wear a face covering where social distancing is not possible.